-UAS to Host Iraqi Judge on the Reconstruction of Iraq
+UAS Evening at Egan to feature Iraqi Judge Zuhair Jumma Bash al-Maliki on the Reconstruction of Iraq

 The UAS Evening at Egan Lecture Series will host Judge Zuhair Jumma Bash Al-Maliki, Legal Advisor of Finance and Rule of Law Issues in Iraq.
 Judge Zuhair is a cornerstone of the post-Saddam Iraqi legal system.
 He served as an Investigative Judge with the Central Criminal Courts of Iraq beginning shortly after the invasion and was elevated to Chief Judge by Paul Bremer in 2004.

 The lecture will be held in the UAS Egan Library on Fri, Oct.
 12 at 7 pm as part of the University’s fall lecture series.
 The lectures are free and open to the public.
 This is Judge Zuhair’s only stop in Alaska.

 Judge Zuhair was born and raised in Baghdad.
 He attended Baghdad University where he received his Bachelor of Arts degree in English Literature.
 From 1988 until 1999 Judge Zuhair worked successively as a translator for the United Nations Iran-Iraq Military Observation Group, a Foreign Relations Administrator for the Arab Union Scientific Research Council, and as an Administrator for the Arab Federation Food Industry.
 After careers in both government and private industry, Judge Zuhair returned to Baghdad University to attend law school.